Feeling crypto FOMO? Scammers are counting on it - KRDO

 “The amount of money you hacked is the biggest one in the defi history,” Poly Network wrote in a letter to the attacker it posted to Twitter.
 “The money you stole are from tens of thousands of crypto community members… you should talk to us to work out a solution.”

 Poly Network urged other members of the cryptocurrency ecosystem to “blacklist” the assets coming from addresses used by the attacker to siphon away the funds — which included a mix of various coins including $33 million of Tether, according to Tether’s CTO.
+(In a statement, Tether later said it froze the assets within 20 minutes of learning of the attack.)
 The cryptocurrency exchange Binance said it was “coordinating with all our security partners to actively help.”
 Poly Network links together the blockchains of multiple virtual currencies to create interoperability among them.

 Following the hack, Poly Network established several addresses to which it said the attacker could return the money.
 And it appears the hacker is cooperating: As of 7:47 a.m.
 ET Wednesday, Poly Network said, it had received about $4.7 million back.
-It was not immediately clear who was behind the hack or why the money is being returned.
+It was not immediately clear who was behind the hack.

+By noon, much more money, about $261 million, had been returned, according to the blockchain forensics firm Chainalysis.
+In notes appended to some of the transactions, Chainalysis said, the attacker claimed to have hacked Poly Network “for fun :)” and that he or she undertook the attack as a challenge.

+“I take the responsibility to expose the vulnerability before any insiders hiding and exploiting it!” the attacker wrote.
+“I understood the risk of exposing myself even if I don’t do evil.
+So I used temporary email, IP or _so called_ fingerprint, which were untraceable.
+I prefer to stay in the dark and save the world.”

 Regulators have increased their scrutiny of crypto platforms as investors pour billions of dollars into digital currencies.
 Senator Elizabeth Warren recently asked SEC Chair Gary Gensler to investigate the SEC’s ability to oversee trading on crypto platforms.